usinedepain/homographic_deep_nets/README.md

 This repository contains code used for the experiments in the paper
 ```
 @article{bokman2023projEqNetwork,
-  title={In Search of Projectively Equivariant Neural Networks},
+  title={In Search of Projectively Equivariant Networks},
   author={Bökman, Georg and Flinth, Axel and Kahl, Fredrik},
   journal={arXiv:2209.14719v2},
   year={2023}